Last Updated on

 On October 31, the Mexican Supreme Court ruled the marijuana prohibition law to be unconstitutional.
 This brought Mexico one step closer to marijuana legalization, but there are still a lot of things that need to happen before legalization is possible.

 While marijuana is still not legal in Mexico, the Supreme Court’s ruling definitely made the prohibition illegal, so now the country and its laws are in a complicated spot.
 The Mexican cartels are still earning a lot of money by selling and smuggling drugs, including marijuana, and with that, the violent crimes are also continuing.
 In order to tackle these issues, the majority party of Mexico’s president-elect Andrés Manuel López Obrador recently proposed a piece of legislation that would allow Mexican citizens to grow and sell cannabis legally.

 Cannabis has been illegal in Mexico since 1920.
 In 2009 the possession of small amounts was decriminalized, and in 2017 the medical use of products with a THC content of less than 1 percent was legalized.
-Olga Sánchez Cordero, who is going to be the new Secretary of the Interior once the president-elect takes office on December 1, told lawmakers that since 2006, the war on drugs in Mexico has killed nearly 250,000 people and has led to the disappearance of another 40,000.
+The recreational use of marijuana, even with low THC content, remained illegal.
+Olga Sánchez Cordero, who is going to be the new Secretary of the Interior once the president-elect takes office on December 1, told lawmakers that, since 2006, the war on drugs in Mexico has killed nearly 250,000 people and has led to the disappearance of another 40,000.